Using GIMP bump map tool as a watermark for photos

 And that's it.
 You now should have a watermarked photo using GIMP bump map tool.

-The finished image can be seen in the Australian photo gallery with borders and navigation menu applied.
+The finished full size image can be seen in the Australian photo gallery, as I reduced the image size and quality for this tutorial.

 Now that you have your logo template saved, you can jump straight in at stage five for any future projects.